bit-soul/brc-soul/README.md

     {
       "vc": {
         "vcid": number,                 //VC id, should be identity in the same CA address "addr": "bc1p3lpgz3246uqc87zp8ex7s7q6xka0z9g0djv9n0e2a3gqqlcetl4stwgrqd", //CA address
         "attr": {                       //VC attributes
-          "tick": "vc-name",        //VC name, '!' used as reserved character, to allow expanding the protocol "level": 5,               //optional VC level
+          "tick": "vc-name",            //VC name, '!' used as reserved character, to allow expanding the protocol "icon": "ordi://53098586",    //optional cv icon, may be stored in ipfs, http, ordi and so on, default is ordi "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
-          "xuri": "external json"   //optional extended VC attribute, may be stored in ipfs, http, ordi and so on },
+          "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+        },
         "sign": "xxx"                   //BIP137Signature of all the above messages in vc with CA's private key }
     }